 On the 'Firewall' page, select the interface on which incoming traffic will be tracked from the list (this is a VPN connection), and click 'Add rule' to create access rules for any protocols (as a rule, it will be enough to open access via TCP/UDP/ICMP protocols).

-When you ping some IP address, make sure that your computer does not block incoming connections (by default Windows Firewall blocks ICMP requests).
+When you ping some IP address, ensure that your computer does not block incoming connections (by default, Windows Firewall blocks ICMP requests).
 Try to repeat the ping by disabling the blocking.

 d.
 You can combine several home networks to access from each network to any other.
 More than 10 client concurrent connections can be made to a VPN server on a single router.